vannguyengd/gooddata-ui/docs/02_start__execution_model.md

 ### Where do measures and attributes come from?

-Both the GoodData platform and GoodData.CN implement a concept of workspaces.
+The GoodData platform, GoodData.CN and GoodData Cloud all implement a concept of workspaces.
 A workspace defines a **logical data model** (LDM) and is linked to the data source that contains data conforming to this LDM.

 The workspace LDM consists of datasets that are composed of facts and attributes.
 Additionally, the workspace may define complex measures using the powerful **Multi-Dimensional Analytical Query Language** (MAQL).
 These complex measures work on top of the facts and attributes in your LDM.

 The LDM and complex MAQL measures essentially form a semantic layer on top of your data.
 This semantic layer hides a lot of complexity that you may typically encounter when directly constructing SQL queries.

 The semantic layer then exposes the available datasets, attributes, facts, and complex MAQL measures that you can use in your application to specify what data to visualize.

 Each of the semantic layer entities has their own identifier.
 When your application renders visual components, the props that specify measures and attributes always reference the semantic layer entity and provide additional information on top of it.

 ## Attributes and measures in your application

-Once you have a GoodData platform or GoodData.CN workspace that has the LDM and potentially complex MAQL measures, you can start building an application using GoodData.UI.
+Once you have a GoodData platform, GoodData.CN or GoodData Cloud workspace that has the LDM and potentially complex MAQL measures, you can start building an application using GoodData.UI.

 The attributes, measures, filters, sorting, totals, slicing and dicing are all covered by different types of the execution model